MicrosoftDocs/azure-dev-docs/articles/javascript/ai/get-started-app-chat-template-llama-index.md

 ### Use chat app to get answers from PDF files

-The chat app is preloaded with domestic postal mail information from a [PDF file catalog](https://github.com/Azure-Samples/llama-index-javascript/tree/main/data).
+The chat app is preloaded with information about the physical standards for domestic postal mail from a [PDF file catalog](https://github.com/Azure-Samples/llama-index-javascript/tree/main/data).
 You can use the chat app to ask questions about the mailing letter and packages.
 The following steps walk you through the process of using the chat app.

 1. In the browser, select or enter **How much does it cost to send a large package to France?**.